 These challenges are all too familiar to one of CBT’s recent customers, a global MMS that manufactures steel products and parts, including fences, nails, wire, and cables.
 The MMS came to CBT looking to innovate and increase the safety and productivity of its workforce to overcome the restrictions of the pandemic.

 COVID-19 was the tipping point for the MMS.
-They realized they must enter a new era by using industrial internet of things (IIoT) technology to reimagine the factory environment and workforce training, as well as forecasting supply and demand.
+They realized they must enter a new era by using industrial internet of things (IIoT) technology to reimagine the factory environment and workforce training, as well as forecast supply and demand.

 The first step in CBT’s engagement with the MMS was to complete a Quickstart: a design-thinking ideation session used to make quick progress around complex needs.
-This meeting was led by CBT’s head solution strategist and facilitated through two of CBT’s sales reps, one of which translated the meeting for the MMS’s largely Spanish-speaking team.
+This meeting was led by CBT’s head solution strategist and facilitated by two of CBT’s sales reps, one of which translated the meeting for the MMS’s largely Spanish-speaking team.

 Through the empathy-driven approach of the Quickstart, it was revealed the MMS’s use case not only required a Connected Worker solution to enable remote expert and remote training functionalities, but they also required an innovative financial approach to drive the investment from CapEx to OpEx.
 This critical discovery meant CBT’s CWaaS solution was the best fit to support the MMS’s organizational goals.

 The pilot solution includes virtual remote expert guidance, remote training, a digital content repository and resource library, and standardization of processes through digital workflows – all enabled through a head-mounted wearable device.
 The wearable will be used to enable bi-directional audio and video sharing for remote guidance and remote mentor, as well as voice-activated commands to increase safety while workers perform complex manual tasks.
-Accompanying integrated software will enable the training content, workflows, resource library, and step-by-step instructions for troubleshooting in real-time.
+Accompanying integrated software will enable the training content, workflows, resource library, and step-by-step instructions for troubleshooting in real time.

-CWaaS is a great fit for the MMS because it meets their critical organizational needs, is fast to deploy, simple to train for, and fits their financial model.
+CWaaS is a great fit for the MMS because it meets their critical organizational needs, is fast to deploy, is simple to train for, and fits their financial model.
 The MMS’s customized CWaaS solution allows them to shift CapEx to OpEx, spreading their solution investment over time.

 The pilot solution is expected to deliver an immediate return on investment by vastly increasing the efficiencies of both the MMS’s onsite teams, as well as their remote expert resources.
 It gives the MMS’s workers the tools they need to assess operations performance so they can make critical decisions safely, in real-time, and at the actual point of work.